A direct solution to the interpolative inverse non-uniform fast Fourier transform problem for spectral analyses of non-equidistant time-series data: in the non-equidistant case

 Using this alternative formula, it is easy to prove that in the non-equidistant case where $x_j \in [-\frac{M}{2}, \frac{M}{2} - 1)$ the geometric series is not guaranteed, or even likely to sum to $M-1$.
-And so from Equation \ref{eq:quant1}:
+And so from Eq. (\ref{eq:quant1}):